andyfraser/shop-demo/USER_MANUAL.md

 Logs are stored in the `logs/` directory.
 The primary log file is `logs/app.log`.
 This file contains timestamped entries for various system events, such as 404 errors or security alerts.

 ### Debug Mode
-You can control the verbosity of the logs via the `config.php` file.
-By default, `DEBUG` level messages are suppressed to save space and maintain performance.
+You can control the verbosity of the logs and the detail of error messages via the `config.php` file.

-To enable detailed debug logging:
-1. Open `config.php`.
-2. Find the `app` section.
-3. Set `'debug' => true`.
+*   **Production Mode (`'debug' => false`):** Errors are logged to `logs/app.log`, and users are shown a friendly `500 Internal Server Error` page.
+Detailed technical information is hidden for security.
+*   **Debug Mode (`'debug' => true`):** Detailed error messages, stack traces, and environment information are displayed directly in the browser to assist with development.

 ### Log Rotation & Retention
 Logs are automatically rotated daily.
 By default, rotated log files are kept for **30 days**.
 You can adjust this threshold in the `config.php` file: